The Phantom Gene

 Text and Images by Anthony Caponetto

 Phantom is a recessive gene, and one of the very first genetic mutations I stumbled upon in my collection - this is not to say it was rare or exclusive, just that I was first to observe and identify it.
-I also named it - twice.
-More on that later. :-)
+I am also the breeder who named it - twice, actually.
+More on that shortly. :-)

-So I bred two full pinstripes together and got a pinstripe hatchling that lacked most, but not all of the dorsal markings.
+What happened is I bred two full pinstripes (big deal at that time) together in late 2005 and got a pinstripe hatchling that lacked most, but not all of the dorsal markings.
+This was probably early 2006.
 It had the pinstripe structure, but no dorsal markings.
 The laterals were also faintly visible, but undeniably there.
-It didn't take long for me to understand this was a recessive mutation, as I was heavily into breeding python morphs at the time.
+It didn't take long for me to realize this was a really obvious recessive mutation.
+I was heavily into breeding python morphs at the time, so I immediately knew what to do in order to prove the gene out (make hets and then breed them together).

 The Phantom Name